 Alright now food!
 So you guys know truffle oil is my biggest weakness.
 I recently whipped up these Sauteed Mushrooms with Eggs and Truffle Oil for myself.
 Super quick and easy recipe, don't be intimidated by how gourmet it looks, it's actually really, really simple.
 Just 6 ingredients and this brunch recipe is paleo, gluten free, dairy free and low carb.
 Doesn't get better than that!
 Enjoy!

-- White Truffle Oil – 1 tsp drizzle all over
+- 1 teaspoon white truffle oil drizzle all over

 - Slice the mushrooms and chop the garlic.